-We loved SeatGeek’s transparent fees, which make it easy for you to know you’re getting the best deal possible and avoid a nasty surprise when you get to checkout.
+SeatGeek’s transparent fees are a big draw here, making it easy for you to know you’re getting the best deal possible and avoid a nasty surprise when you get to checkout.
 What’s more, fees were some of the lowest we found - making SeatGeek a great all-rounder if you’re after a good price.

 Like many of the top concert ticket sites, SeatGeek assigns a deal score to each ticket, marking it with a color and number on a scale of zero to ten.
 This results in a straightforward and visually compelling arena seating chart.

 We liked SeatGeek’s shiny website and modern feel.
-It also has a great app which is available to Apple and Andriod users alike.
+It also has a great app which is available to Apple and Android users alike.
 Overall, a great choice if you’re after a bargain and a choice you can feel confident about.

-Although at times the website was a bit of a trawl, we loved Razorgator for its unbeatable prices, reasonable fees and unprecedented number of search filters to help you find the perfect seat for you.
+Razorgator is great for its unbeatable prices, reasonable fees and unprecedented number of search filters to help you find the perfect seat for you.
 The grading system offered by Razorgator is helpful for people willing to compromise on price when it comes to seat value, and we found the claim of an average 15-20% saving to be accurate.

 The customer guarantee is fairly standard and there are good options for customer service so you can be confident that they’re there to help if anything goes wrong.
 If you're selling on the ticket, you can put tickets as 'open to bidding'.
 This is great if the tickets are really in demand and you're looking to make a few bucks, or you can select an outright price if you want the tickets snapped up quickly.
 TickPick will then take a substantial 10% commission, but you can cost your tickets accordingly.

 This is our pick of best value ticket services as the prices were consistently lowest in our testing.
 We’re confident that you’ll snap up a good deal with Razorgator.